-Offered Either Fall or Spring; Lecture hours:3,0ther:4
+Offered Either Fall or Spring; Lecture hours:3,0ther.4

 This course reflects best practices for the teaching of science as inquiry.
 Focuses on methods and materials for teaching science concepts, processes, and skills to young children.
 Fieldwork and clearances required.
 Prerequisites: EDUC 101 and EDUC 102 or EDUC 201.
-Crosslisted as EDUC 644.